mygirl8893/crown-masternode-tool/README.md

 A server with the Crown daemon software installed will operate as a Crown full node, but before the rest of the network accepts it as a legitimate masternode, one more thing must happen: the person controlling the node must prove that they are also in control of the private key to the node's 10000 Crown *collateral*.
 This is achieved by sending a special message to the network (`start masternode` message), signed by this private key.

 This action can be carried out using the *Crown Core* reference software client.
 As can be expected, this requires sending 10000 Crown to an address controlled by the *Crown Core* wallet.
-After the recent increase in the value of Crown and a burst in the amount of malware distributed over the Internet, you do not have to be paranoid to conclude that keeping large amounts of funds in a software wallet is not the most secure option.
+In view of the amount of malware distributed over the Internet, you do not have to be paranoid to conclude that keeping large amounts of funds in a software wallet is not the most secure option.
 For these reasons, it is highly recommended to use a **hardware wallet** for this purpose.

 # Crown Masternode Tool